SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-42](https://user-images.githubusercontent.com/92877810/138505269-16c008da-65cb-40ff-899e-8ae61bf0bfcc.png)

-👉Now that we have formatted our KPIs, we can hide any redundant information in our charts.
+🚩Now that we have formatted our KPIs, we can hide any redundant information in our charts.

 ![4-43](https://user-images.githubusercontent.com/92877810/138505270-7f17a45d-b38d-4cc0-8d03-99e162dbab8f.png)